AMReX-Astro/Castro/Exec/science/Detonation/README.md

 Note: if the domain is too small, then the burning will decouple from the shock wave, and you will not get a detonation.

+## Stopping condition

+The runtime parameter `problem.flame_domain_abort` can be used to abort the simulation when the detonation reaches a particular fraction of the way through the domain.
+E.g., setting this to `0.95` will stop the calculation when the detonation is 95% of the way through the domain.
+This works by finding the location of the peak energy generation rate in the domain.

+Set it to a value > 1 to disable this feature.

 ## Inputs files

 Some important inputs files